bluegreen-labs/appeears/cran-comments.md

 https://app.codecov.io/gh/bluegreen-labs/appeears

-Limited functions are documented with "dynamic" examples which are run.
+Limited functions are documented with "dynamic" examples which are run (on CRAN).
-The code required to trap potential errors if the service is down exceeds that of actual function coverage (which can be confusing, and the reason I tend to avoid this).
-However, I will retain these changes as per review request.
 Functions covered in this way are, rs_layers() and  rs_products() which require no authentication. rs_build_task() is now exposed as well (not wrapped in dontrun).
 All other function touch upon some form of authentication (and can't be tested due to credentials).

 Furthermore, I added Elio Campitelli as contributor, as the R6 refactoring of {ecmwfr} was mostly his work.
 I've borrowed this for the package in hindsight